 Named a 2017 Best Teen Book by Kirkus!

-Thanks to all the early readers and reviewers who have given this book-of-my-heart so much love.
-Haven’t read it?
-Pick up a copy for you or a friend at your local bookstore or order online at Powell’s, IndieBound, B&N, Amazon, or Target.
+Thanks to all the readers and reviewers who have given this book-of-my-heart so much love.

 The Ocean in My Ears is a coming-of-age story about Meri Miller, who lives in Soldotna, Alaska — a.k.a.
-Slowdotna — a small town where nothing ever happens.
+Slowdotna.
 She dreams of big adventures somewhere exciting, like New York or L.A. but is terrified of leaving everyone and everything she’s ever known.

 As she struggles with family, grief, friendship, and sexuality, Meri must decide if she really is ready for the world outside Alaska.

-Grateful to be included on the Barnes and Noble Teen November New Release list, Bustle‘s 11 New YA Novels You Need To Watch Out For, BookRiot‘s November Must-Read Lists and as a finalist for the 2016 Pacific Northwest Writers Association Literary Contest.
-Much thanks to Leigh and the Ooligan Press design team for creating such a beautiful cover (a top 3 pick in this year’s Pacific Northwest Writer’s Association cover contest).
+Also grateful to be included on the Barnes and Noble Teen November New Release list, Bustle‘s 11 New YA Novels You Need To Watch Out For, BookRiot‘s November Must-Read Lists and as a finalist for the 2016 Pacific Northwest Writers Association Literary Contest.
+Much thanks to the Ooligan Press team for making this book a real thing and creating such a beautiful layout and cover (a top 3 pick in this year’s Pacific Northwest Writer’s Association cover contest).

 “An unforgettable journey to adulthood.” — Kirkus Reviews starred review